Bo-Yu Chen

 Incorporating typography, branding and publication, I use my graphic design practice to illuminate issues impacting underrepresented communities.
 My recent work has focused on the effects language barriers have on migrant student experiences.
 I’m interested in how digital spaces can playfully lead a viewer through an interactive experience and facilitate empathy and understanding of the challenges faced by others.

-An Invisible wall
+An Invisible Wall

 As an international student, I was very excited about trying new things at the beginning of the term, but as a “non-proficient” speaker of English, I felt constantly frustrated by the language barrier which hindered my access to information and ability to communicate with my class.
 My frustrations contributed to a deep sense of loneliness which became the focus of my research.
 I became interested in personal perspectives of loneliness, in particular those of non-native/proficient speakers of English.